03 Nov 2022

 let client: blob_handle::Client = capnp_rpc::new_client(blob_handle);

-so by the time we are in web_site_publisher::Server::set()
+so by the time we are in web_site_publisher::Server::set(), we cannot

 get to the blob’s bytes.